finvansant/Sparrow/README.md

 ## License

-Textigo App is MIT Licensed.
+Sparrow is MIT Licensed.
 See LICENSE for details.